Emil Løvlien: Post-war career

 In 1945, at the first elections after the liberation of Norway from German occupation, Løvlien was elected to the Norwegian Parliament from Hedmark.
 He was a member of the Standing Committee of Finance and Customs and the Election Committee, served as Vice President of the Odelsting and as a representative to the Inter-Parliamentary Union.
 He also took over as party chairman of the Communist Party, in 1946.

 Løvlien was not re-elected to Parliament in 1949, but returned in 1953 and 1957 to serve two more terms.
 During both these terms he continued as a member of the Standing Committee of Finance and Customs and the Election Committee.
 He stood for re-election in 1961, but lost out to Karen Grønn-Hagen of the Centre Party.
 The margin was extremely small by Norwegian standards; only 16 votes.
 As such Løvlien was the last member of parliament to be elected from the Communist Party ticket (Reidar T. Larsen was elected in 1973, but as a part of the Socialist Electoral League).

 Løvlien stepped down as chairman of the Communist Party in 1965.
-He continued as a member of Løten municipal council until his death.
+He continued as a member of the municipal council of Løten Municipality until his death.
 His brother Ole Løvlien became mayor.